Britney Spears says her father ‘should be in jail’ during emotional court appearance

 “I’ve told the world I’m happy and OK,” the 39-year-old singer continued during her statement.
 “I lied.
 I am not happy, I can’t sleep.
 I’m so angry, it’s insane.
 And I’m depressed.”

-This was Ms Spears first public statement regarding her conservatorship since several bombshell documentaries about her case were released to the public earlier this year – causing added scruitny to the singer’s situation.
+This was Spears’s first public statement regarding her conservatorship since several bombshell documentaries about her case were released to the public earlier this year – causing added scrutiny to the singer’s situation.